Dragon Age: Gameplay

 In Dragon Age II and Dragon Age: Inquisition, the player engages in dialogue trees with non-player characters through story encounters and missions to learn information and progress the story.
 This is presented through what BioWare called a Dialogue Wheel, with the fully voice acted player-character reply options shown as choices extending radially outward from a circle at the bottom of the screen.
 Most of these choices are simple questions and responses, but in some dialogues, they offer additional choices that either influence how the game plays out from there, or are as a result from those previous choices.
 In Dragon Age II, the camera is locked in a third person perspective; in Inquisition, the player may access Tactical View, which pauses the game and shifts the camera to a top-down isometric view similar to Origins, allowing players to assign locations and orders to the party members and then resume the game to see their decisions play out.

-Dragon Age Keep, launched in October 2014, is an online platform that allows players to save their in-game choices in a "world state."
-If their gaming platform is connected to the internet, then a player's major decisions will be saved and can be imported into new games.
-This affects the events and characters that are present in-game, most noticeably so in Dragon Age: Inquisition.
-Dragon Age Keep incorporates decisions made in prior DLCs as well as the major games.
-The platform also allows for players to customize their world states by choosing the preferred outcome for any given choice, and unlock various in-game items for Origins and Dragon Age II which were previously only available through limited promotional opportunities such as pre-order bonuses, platform exclusives and as rewards from participation in special events.
+Dragon Age Keep, launched in October 2014, was an online platform that allowed players to save their in-game choices in a "world state" and import them into new games.
+This affected the events and characters present in-game, most noticeably in Dragon Age: Inquisition.
+The platform also allowed players to customize their world states and unlock various in-game items for Origins and Dragon Age II which were previously only available through limited promotional opportunities such as pre-order bonuses, platform exclusives, and as rewards from participation in special events.

 Throughout the series, certain characters could enter into a romantic relationship with the player character: these included both hetero- and homosexual relationships as well as inter-species romances.
 This requires certain pre-requisite conditions such as gender and race being met, and possibly securing a high approval rating of the companion through the player character's actions and/or words.
 Successfully romancing a character would typically lead to scenes leading up to a sexual encounter though otherwise not showing anything inappropriate for the game's rating.
 The romance subplots in the series often take the form of side missions; they are not designed to be one-size-fits-all, and are entirely optional content.